wellsaid-labs/tts-evaluation/docs/TRAIN_TTS_MODEL.md

                           "spectrogram_model/{your_experiment}/runs/{a_run}/checkpoints/step-*.pt"
    ```

-   Pick the checkpoint with a step count that correlates with the point of covergence
+   Pick the checkpoint with a step count that correlates with the point of convergence
    `dev_epoch/post_spectrogram_loss` value.

 2. From [this point](TRAIN_MODEL.md#on-the-vm-instance-1), continue following the instructions